flightaware/libpg2sdr/README.naming.md

 ## Naming non-static functions and global variables

-Every non-static function, and every non-static global variable, should start with `lpcsdr_`.
+Every non-static function, and every non-static global variable, should start with `pg2sdr_`.
 This includes both internal and external functions/globals.

 These symbols will be visible as public symbols in the compiled library, so we need to make sure that they cannot clash with whatever names third-party code uses.

-For internal functions that are non-static, maybe we should follow a convention like starting them with `lpcsdr__` (note two underscores) to distinguish them from functions that are intended to be used externally.
+For internal functions that are non-static, maybe we should follow a convention like starting them with `pg2sdr__` (note two underscores) to distinguish them from functions that are intended to be used externally.

 For static functions, call them what you want, they will not turn into public